Jtuazon2/CSE-15l-Lab-Reports/Lab-report-5.md

 Tutor: It seems like you are not returning anything in the testMergeRightEnd() method.
 You can either make it return something or make it a void method.
 Being a void means that you dont have to return anything essentially.

-Student: Thank you it started to work now.
+Student: Thank you very much, it started to work now.
 ![image](Lab5-correct.png)